Simple Self Moving Tips from our Newest Employee

-Many people underestimate just how affordable a self move really can be.
+Many people underestimate just how affordable a DIY move really can be.
 Having friends help could add up when paying for drinks, lunch, etc. Time is also a key issue when having a DIY move done with friends.
 An experienced mover can get the job done in half the time and the right way.

 Some rental truck companies purposely place a hand truck in the moving truck so you can use it, but it comes with an additional fee.
-This prices for these 'add-on' expenses can quickly add up and eliminate your DIY savings.
+Prices for these 'add-on' expenses can quickly add up and eliminate your DIY savings.
 Many of the moving companies listed on MovingLabor.com will provide a dolly for free.
 You can see hourly rates for local movers near you, as well as which provide a moving dolly, simply by searching your zip code.

 Planning Is Important

 When moving it is important to plan, plan, plan.
-Reserve the truck early, order any additional moving supplies, and make sure any last minute errands can be done prior to moving day.
-Waiting until the same day to rent a truck and hire movers only cause added stress.
-We receive many last minute load and unload requests, even though we were able to service about 99% of them, it would be nice if we could help everyone.
-Giving the proper notice can help the movers and the customer make moving day go as smooth as possible.
+Reserve the truck early, order any additional moving supplies, and make sure any last-minute errands can be done prior to moving day.
+Waiting until the same day to rent a truck and hire movers only causes added stress.
+We receive many last-minute load and unload requests, even though we were able to service about 99% of them, it would be nice if we could help everyone.
+Giving the proper notice can help the movers and the customer make moving day go as smoothly as possible.

 Moving A Piano Is Hard